 The SeeLevel II sensor is a thin, flexible circuit board about 3" wide, adhesive-backed, with surface-mount chips on it.
 As you can see in the photo, there are two broad strips of copper, one on each edge of the sensor board.
 One is solid, the other segmented.
 Thanks to an exceptionally clever layout, the board can be cut with scissors to match the height of your tank.
 When connected, it self-calibrates—no filling and dumping needed!

-Dedicated logic on the board measures the capacitance between these two strips—which is of course influenced by the liquid inside the tank—determines the liquid level, converts to digital format and sends an error-checked digital signal up the two-wire cable that links all three tank sensors to the display panel.
+Dedicated logic on the board measures the capacitance between these two strips, which is of course influenced by the liquid inside the tank.
+It determines the liquid level, converts to digital format and sends an error-checked digital signal up the two-wire cable that links all three tank sensors to the display panel.

 (That's right: all three tanks use the same two wires.)
-It's a pretty much foolproof system, because if the signal is corrupted, the display knows it and shows 'Err'; if a wire is broken it shows 'OPn' for that tank, etc.
+It's a pretty much foolproof system, because if the signal is corrupted, the display knows it and shows 'Err', while if a wire is broken it shows 'OPn' for that tank.

 Installation, and a digression on tank insulation

 Kate's sensor installation was easy... all we had to do was clean a section of each tank with alcohol and stick on the sensor strip after cutting it to length.
 I had a tougher challenge: my tanks have Lazy Daze's optional sprayed-on foam insulation.
 This is one of those things that sounds like a good idea—after all, who wouldn't want to prevent their tanks from freezing?—but isn't.